 When you do this, it automatically opens the pop up to write in the caption.
 The date and time are already added to the bottom.

-When it comes time to post your content, you will receive a notification on your phone.
+When it comes time to post your content, they will automatically post your content.

 Agorapulse promises to centralize your social planning in one place.
 There’s an option with a free trial to see if it’s right for you.